 Coffee at Cafe St-Henri Emery

-I kicked off my second day in Montreal by checking out a coffee shop on my To-Try List near where I was staying in the Latin Quarter: Cafe St-Henri Emery.
+I kicked off tour seeing Montreal in a day by checking out a coffee shop on my To-Try List near where I was staying in the Latin Quarter: Cafe St-Henri Emery.
 Though it didn’t seem to have the popularity and buzz of other indie coffee shops in town, there were enough rave reviews to coax me to pay this place a visit.

 Um, whoa – I had the best latte of my life at Cafe St-Henri.
 A big bowl of sweet milky espresso, served with sparkling water and a cloth napkin, by a barista wearing a dress shirt with a waistcoat – very classy.
 The only thing that would have made it better is some fancy latte art.
 I am 100% coming back before I leave to pick up a bag of their espresso beans.
 But wow, perfect way to start out the day!